leanprover-community/mathlib4/scripts/README.md

   It assumes that the only difference between master and the current status of the PR consists of renames.
 More precisely, any change on a line that contains a declaration name and is not a rename, will likely confuse the script.
+- `update_deprecations.lean` is used by `lake exe update_deprecations` to automatically rename deprecated declarations to their non-deprecated replacement.

 **Analyzing Mathlib's import structure**
 - `unused_in_pole.sh` (followed by an optional `<target>`, defaulting to `Mathlib`)